superblk/ec2-actions-runner/README.md

 # ec2-linux-runner

-Actions for managing an on-demand, EC2-based, self-hosted linux runner
+Composite actions for managing an on-demand, self-hosted linux runner (on EC2)